-Commercial Base Pricing, aka Online Pricing: When you purchase postage online, you aren’t having employees assist you, and there’s no retail location that needs to be sustained, so you can purchase all USPS postage at a discounted rate.
+Commercial Base Pricing, aka Online Pricing: When you purchase postage online, you aren’t having employees assist you, and there’s no retail location that needs to be sustained, so you can purchase the USPS postage at a discounted rate.

-Commercial Plus Pricing: Commercial Plus Pricing is discounts on postage even steeper than Commercial Base for businesses that ship in excess of 50,000 packages per year and negotiate rates with USPS, or it’s for any sellers on any of ShippingEasy’s paid plans.
+Commercial Plus Pricing: Commercial Plus Pricing has discounts on postage even steeper than Commercial Base for businesses that ship in excess of 50,000 packages per year and negotiate rates with USPS, or it’s for any sellers on any of ShippingEasy’s paid plans.

 Why This Matters

 While a price increases are inevitable in the shipping world, the Click-N-Ship rate switch effectively acted as a double price increase– once for the general price increase, and again by switching to a more expensive rate tier.